USS Ticonderoga (CV-14): Vietnam

-Initial actions
+Gulf of Tonkin incident

 On 2 August, while operating in international waters in the Gulf of Tonkin, the destroyer Maddox reported being attacked by units of the (North) Vietnam People's Navy.
-Within minutes of her receipt of the message, Ticonderoga dispatched four, rocket-armed F8E Crusaders to the destroyer's assistance.
+Within minutes of her receipt of the message, Ticonderoga dispatched four, rocket-armed F-8E Crusaders to the destroyer's assistance.
 Upon arrival, the Crusaders launched Zuni rockets and strafed the North Vietnamese craft with their 20 mm cannon.
 After the efforts of Ticonderoga and Maddox, one boat was left dead in the water and the other two damaged.

 Two days later, late in the evening of 4 August, Ticonderoga received urgent requests from the destroyer Turner Joy – by then on patrol with Maddox – for air support in resisting what the destroyer alleged to be another torpedo boat foray.
 The carrier again launched aircraft to aid the American surface ships, and Turner Joy directed them.
 The Navy surface and air team believed it had sunk two boats and damaged another pair.

 President Lyndon Johnson responded with a reprisal to what he felt at the time to be two unprovoked attacks on American seapower and ordered retaliatory air strikes on selected North Vietnamese motor torpedo boat bases.
 On 5 August, Ticonderoga and Constellation launched 60 sorties against four bases and their supporting oil storage facilities.
 The USN attacks reportedly resulted in the destruction of 25 PT-type boats, severe damage to the bases, and almost complete razing of the oil storage depot.
 For her quick reaction and successful combat actions on those three occasions, Ticonderoga received the Navy Unit Commendation.

-Stand-down
+Subsequent operations

 After a return visit to Japan in September, the aircraft carrier resumed normal operations in the South China Sea until winding up the deployment late in the year.
 She returned to the Naval Air Station North Island, California, on 15 December 1964.
 Following post-deployment and holiday stand-down, Ticonderoga moved to the Hunter's Point Naval Shipyard on 27 January 1965 to begin a five-month overhaul.
 She completed repairs in June and spent the summer operating along the coast of southern California.
 On 28 September, the aircraft carrier put to sea for another deployment to the Orient.
 She spent some time in the Hawaiian Islands for an operational readiness exercise then continued on to the Far East.
 She reached "Dixie Station" on 5 November and immediately began combat air operations.